cytix-software/AppSec-Detection-Framework/README.md

 ## Vulnerability Inventory

-This data also exists in the `visualizer/cweData.json` file.
+This data exists in the `data.json` file, which contains both the vulnerability mappings and CWE details.

 | **OWASP Code** | **Group**                                  | **CWE** | **Title**                                                                                                              | Tests        |
 | -------------- | ------------------------------------------ | ------- | ---------------------------------------------------------------------------------------------------------------------- | ------------ |